 The skills that will come about as a result of meditation will unfold in many aspects of that child’s life, and will be carried over into the teenage years and on into adulthood.
 It becomes an integral part of their development and their resources for navigating the world.
 It helps set them up for a happier and healthier life.

-How to Teach Meditation for Kids
+How to Teach Kids Meditation

 Teaching kids is different from teaching adults.
 Kids have less patience, shorter attention span, and less capacity to sit still.
 On the other hand, they have a greater imagination, a sense of playfulness, and they learn by example.